matanmazor/unequalVarianceDiscrimination/data/ROI_data/categorical/_readme.txt

-These are the mean beta values from the three Categorical Confidence Design Matrices (10-12), per response and confidence.
+These are the mean beta values from the three Categorical Confidence Design Matrices (10-12), per response and confidence, obtained by running the function extractManyROIConfByResp3DMs.m.
 Each file is data from one ROI.
 'conf_A' stands for confidence in anticlockwise responses (correct and incorrect).
 Each row is one subject (in the order the appear in